rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 );
 ```

-A keen observer will have noticed that the region's protection is `PAGE_EXECUTE_READ` instead of `PAGE_EXECUTE_READWRITE`, so how are we going to write to it?
-Not to worry - an undocumented feature of `WriteProcessMemory()` is that it ignores protection flags and will happily write to memory that is not marked as writable.
+You may have noticed that the region's protection is `PAGE_EXECUTE_READ` instead of `PAGE_EXECUTE_READWRITE`, so how are we going to write to it?
+Not to worry - an undocumented feature of `WriteProcessMemory()` is that it ignores protection flags and will write to memory that is not marked as writable.

 From MSDN: "`WriteProcessMemory()` copies the data from the specified buffer in the current process to the address range of the specified process.
 Any process that has a handle with `PROCESS_VM_WRITE` and `PROCESS_VM_OPERATION` access to the process to be written to can call the function."

 ![memaccess](/images/memaccess.png)
 <p style="text-align: center; font-size: 12px;">Partial list of memory protection constants</p>

 According to this documentation, we need to have a handle to the process which has the `PROCESS_VM_WRITE` (`0x20`) and `PROCESS_VM_OPERATION` (`0x8`) flags.
-When these are bitwise-OR'd together, we get `0x28`, which is what we'll pass to the call to `OpenProcess()` as the `dwDesiredAccess` parameter.
+When these are OR'd together, we get `0x28`, which is what we'll pass to the call to `OpenProcess()` as the `dwDesiredAccess` parameter.
 For reference, the function signature of `OpenProcess()` looks like this:

 ```c
 HANDLE OpenProcess(